 b.
 Customer/Patient related concerns: None for the model.
 However, the fully functional prosthesis would need to be small enough to fit comfortably into the patient's eye socket, quiet, capable of performing with minimal vibrations, and easy to disinfect regularly.

-d.
+It must also not be delayed in its synchronized blink d.
 Competition: There have been multiple attempts and possibly successes at a blinking orbital prosthesis.
 However, at least here in the Madison area these prosthetics are not available to the general public for use.